 Michael Webb

-Michael is a political science PhD student at the University of Florida.
-At UF, his work has focused on understanding the structural forces that have driven the rise of populism.
+Michael was a political science PhD student at the University of Florida.
+At UF, his work focused on understanding the structural forces that have driven the rise of populism.
 He is especially interested in the connection between the representative failure of party systems and the uneven geographic distribution of the consequences of liberalization and automation.
 His other interests include: Populism, Economic Geography, Programmatic Data Collection, Informal Governance, and the Institutional Dynamics of the European Union.

 JM Chair Sponsored Activities